Pbotsaris/ftp/README.md

 ## Thread Throttling

 The threadpool will use all the available threads in you system with `std::thread::hardware_concurrency`.
 To avoid the CPU usage going out of control, the threadpool implements a simple throttling logic.
-As the server goes idle the loop will checking for new jobs will get throttle with longer and longer sleep times from 50ms all the way to 500ms.
+As the server goes idle the loop checking for new jobs will get throttled with longer and longer sleep times from 50ms all the way to 500ms.

 ## Accepted Commands